zemirco/nodejs-pdf-docs/markdown/http.markdown

 * `request` is the arguments for the http request, as it is in the request event.
 * `socket` is the network socket between the server and client.
+* `head` is an instance of Buffer, the first packet of the upgraded stream, this may be empty.

 After this event is emitted, the request's socket will not have a `data` event listener, meaning you will need to bind to it in order to handle data